 The Court noted that, while the County Assembly has the wider portfolio of oversight over both the revenue generated locally by the county governments and the national revenue allocated to the counties, the Senate’s oversight role is restricted to the national revenue allocated to the counties.

-What that means is that the Senate has no authority to oversee the sources of county government revenue in Kenya other than the equitable share.
-This in essence makes the claim by Governor Kidero that the Senate had gone beyond its jurisdiction to be true.
+What that means is that the Senate has no authority to oversee the sources of county government revenue other than the equitable share.
+This, in essence, makes the claim by Governor Kidero that the Senate had gone beyond its jurisdiction to be true.

 By going after Nairobi County’s local revenue, the Senate overstepped its mandate.
 It usurped the powers of the County Assembly under Article 226(2) of the Constitution.